yupbank/tensorframes/README.md

 See the file `project/Dependencies.scala` for adding your own platform.

-Officially supported Spark versions: 2.1.x and Scala version 2.10 / 2.11.
+Officially TensorFrames supports Spark 2.3+ and Scala 2.11.

 See the [user guide](https://github.com/databricks/tensorframes/wiki/TensorFrames-user-guide) for extensive information about the API.